DevExpress/web-dashboard-demo/README.md

 - Integrate the Web Dashboard into anything that supports HTTP requests (e.g., websites, web applications).
 See the following demo for details: [DevExpress Dashboard Demo](https://devexpress.github.io/web-dashboard-demo/)).
 - Use the Web Dashboard with [DevExtreme](https://js.devexpress.com) client-side widgets to create responsive web apps.

-> Web Dashboard components are available for both [Angular](https://docs.devexpress.com/Dashboard/400409) and [React](https://docs.devexpress.com/Dashboard/400683), but you can also create a [JavaScript Web Dashboard](https://github.com/devexpress/web-dashboard-demo) application.
+Visit our product page for more information about BI Dashboard: [DevExpress Dashboard for .NET, Angular, React, and Vue](https://www.devexpress.com/products/net/dashboard/)

 ## Demo Structure
 This demo application uses the following DevExpress npm packages: